CloudCutiesQH/StorySteps/README.md

 **Autonomous Educational Game Creation with AI Agents & Observability**

-A quackathon hackathon project that generates interactive educational stories using multi-agent LLMs, tracks learning paths with distributed tracing, and auto-generates personalized quizzes.
+A Quackathon project that generates interactive educational stories using multi-agent LLMs, tracks learning paths with distributed tracing, and auto-generates personalized quizzes.

 ## Overview